mohitpai/journey-optimizer.en/help/using/landing-pages/get-started-lp.md

 ---
-title: Get started with messages
+title: Get started with landing pages
 description: Learn how to create messages in Journey Optimizer
 feature: Overview
 topic: Content Management